 Step 9: Applying primer

-Once the strengthening render and reinforcing mesh have been installed, a primer is painted on.
-This primer often contains granules which help the final render coat to stick, and the primer tends to be colour matched to the final render, in order to ensure no colours show through.
+After you install the strengthening render and reinforcing mesh, you can paint on a primer.
+This primer often contains granules that help the final render coat stick.
+You should also colour-match the primer to the final render to ensure that no colours show through.

 Step 10: Applying the final render